-Acadian Dark Sky Retreat & Observatory exists where two increasingly rare treasures still endure together: a thriving 1,100-acre protected forest and genuinely dark night skies.
+Acadian Dark Sky Retreat & Observatory exists where two increasingly rare treasures still endure together: a thriving 1,000-acre protected forest and genuinely dark night skies.
 Conserved through a permanent conservation easement and bordering one of Maine's largest protected wildlife landscapes, this remarkable place offers opportunities for conservation, discovery, and renewal.

-Here, regenerating Acadian hardwood forests, productive and sustainably managed woodlands wildlife habitat, and dark skies combine to create an experience that is becoming increasingly difficult to find in the modern world.
+Here, regenerating Acadian forests, productive and sustainably managed woodlands wildlife habitat, and dark skies combine to create an experience that is becoming increasingly difficult to find in the modern world.
 The forest supports stewardship, education, research, and ecological renewal, while the night sky invites curiosity, perspective, and wonder.

 By day, visitors can explore forest trails, study wildlife, photograph the natural world, learn about sustainable forestry, and experience the quiet rhythms of the land.
 By night, the stars emerge overhead, revealing a sky filled with beauty, discovery, and possibility.
 Whether through learning, reflection, scientific exploration, or simple immersion in nature, Wells Forest offers a place to reconnect with something larger than ourselves.